-A blog main source of revenue is in most cases by advertising.
-However, to know when to add ads in your blog can make a big difference to the growth but also to the authority of your blog.
+A blog’s primary source of revenue is, in most cases, advertising.
+However, knowing when to add ads to your blog can make a big difference to the growth and also to the authority of your blog.
 Blog advertising can be in different forms.
-Below are listed the most common forms of advertising used by blogs.
+I listed below the most common forms of advertising used by blogs.

 - Private Ads

-When one should Add Advertisement to a Blog?
+When should one Add Advertisements to a Blog?

-When I started blogging 3 years ago, I made the mistake to flood my blog with tons of ads from different advertisers.
-As such, many readers were annoyed.
-I was left with a bunch of annoyed readers and made only a few cents in 3 months!
+When I started blogging three years ago, I made the mistake to flood my blog with tons of ads from different advertisers.
+Many readers were annoyed.
+It left me with a bunch of annoyed readers and made only a few cents in 3 months!

-Not at all motivating isn’t it?
-Then I decided to remove all the ads and to concentrate only on my content.
+Not at all motivating, isn’t it?
+Then I removed all the ads and concentrated only on my content.
 Eventually, that step brought in more faithful readers who were visiting a blog that:

 - Loaded quickly